 Emerging from the COVID-19 pandemic, Singapore has recognised the importance of growing the digital economy, embracing a 'must-have' approach not only for technology companies but for transforming all sectors.
 The digital economy in Singapore has grown on the backs of increased data flows in the region, driven by a growing and younger demographic in the wider ASEAN region, widespread internet access at close to 71 per cent8 penetration and increased smartphone penetration, with the digital economy predicted to grow to be as large US\$1 trillion by 2030.9 It has therefore sought to increase trade linkages with countries in the region through new and diverse initiatives.
-Of special note are the digital agreements, including the minilateral Digital Economy Partnership Agreement (DEPA) with Chile and New Zealand, as well as bilateral agreements, including one amongst ASEAN members.10
+Of special note are the digital agreements, including the minilateral Digital Economy Partnership Agreement (DEPA) with Chile and New Zealand, as well as bilateral agreements with different partners like the EU and South Korea.
+Efforts are underway for wider digital agreements, including one amongst ASEAN members.10